RoaLogic/RV12/DATASHEET.md

 #### Vendor ID Register (`mvendorid`)

-The `mvendorid` read-only register is an XLEN-bit register encoding the manufacturer of the device.
+The `mvendorid` read-only register is an XLEN-bit register encoding the JEDEC manufacturer ID of the provider of the core.

-Non-Zero vendor IDs will be allocated by the RISC-V Foundation.
+The Roa Logic JEDEC ID is:

+`7F 7F 7F 7F 7F 7F 7F 7F 7F 6E`

+This ID is specified via the `JEDEC_BANK` and `JEDEC_MANUFACTURER_ID` configuration parameters

+`mvendorid` encodes the number of one-byte continuation codes of the `JEDEC_BANK` parameter in the Bank field, and encodes the final `JEDEC_MANUFACTURER_ID` byte in the Offset field, discarding the parity bit.

+For the Roa Logic JEDEC manufacturer ID, this translates as:

+`mvendorid` = {`JEDEC_BANK-1`, `JEDEC_MANUFACTURER_ID[6:0]`} = 0x4EE

 #### Architecture ID Register (`marchid`)